hnarayanan/shpotify/README.md

 *shpotify* is a simple Bash/Apple script to control [Spotify](https://www.spotify.com) from the command line on a Mac.

+If you find this interesting, you should [follow me on Twitter](https://twitter.com/copingbear) to learn about the other things I do.

 ## Installation

 ### Homebrew